-Everyone is invited to come for a quiet time of prayer, reflection and the receiving of the ashes as a symbol of repentance and new beginning.
-There will be no regular Wednesday activities.
+Everyone is invited to come for a time of prayer, reflection and the receiving of the ashes as a symbol of repentance and new beginning.
+Confirmation and Choir will still be at 7:00 pm.

-Come and celebrating the triumphant entry of Jesus into Jerusalem on His journey to the cross.
+Come and celebrate the triumphant entry of Jesus into Jerusalem on His journey to the cross.

 Bring the kids to Kendrick Park for a community-wide Easter Egg Hunt.

-Come and celebrating the final meal with the disciples in the upper room before Jesus' arrest as He gives us a new mandate "to love one another as he has loved us."
+Come and celebrate the final meal with the disciples in the upper room before Jesus' arrest as He gives us a new mandate "to love one another as he has loved us."